C0D1NG/C0D1NG/README.md

 # Welcome to C0D1NG 💐

-C0D1NG is an organisation that helps everyone to contribute on open source.
+C0D1NG is an organization that helps everyone to contribute to open source.

 # List of [Contributors](https://github.com/C0D1NG/C0D1NG/blob/master/Contributors.md) 🚀